SynTable: A Synthetic Data Generation Pipeline for Unseen Object Amodal Instance Segmentation of Cluttered Tabletop Scenes: Method

 \section{Method}

-It is important to note that at the time of our work (in Isaac Sim version 2022.1.0), NVIDIA Isaac Sim Replicator Composer does not natively support the functionality required to generate an amodal instance segmentation dataset.
-In light of this limitation, we have undertaken extensive modifications to the Replicator Composer's original source code, thereby introducing new features that enable the creation of a unified dataset generation pipeline.

-Our dataset generation pipeline is illustrated using the diagram in Figure \ref{pipeline}.
-We use a YAML file to store the parameters and configurations of the scenes to be rendered.
-The objects and settings required to render the scene are retrieved based on the instructions in the configuration file.
-We collectively term the objects, materials, and light sources used in our pipeline as assets.
-Thereafter, the tabletop scene with objects floating above the table is rendered in Isaac Sim.
-We then run a physical simulation to drop the rendered objects onto the table.
+Our dataset generation pipeline is illustrated in Figure \ref{pipeline}.
+Parameters and configurations of the scenes to be rendered are defined in a parameter file.
+Objects, materials, and light sources used in our pipeline are referred to as assets.
+The scene is prepared by rendering a tabletop scene with floating objects in Isaac Sim.
+A physical simulation is run to drop the rendered objects onto the table.
 For every view within a scene, camera viewpoints and lighting conditions are re-sampled.
-Subsequently, ground truth annotations are obtained and systematically recorded to create the dataset.
+Subsequently, the annotations are captured to create the dataset.
+We provide additional details about each step of our data generation pipeline in Section \ref{sec:supp_method} of our supplementary materials.